 - Rest Zones – Not available.

-- Duty Free & Shopping – JR/Duty Free has four locations: Airside, Concourses B, C and D. In addition, you will find a small selection of other shops selling jewellery, clothing, books, etc.
+- Duty Free & Shopping – JR/Duty Free has five locations: Airside, Concourses B, C, D and E. In addition, you will find a small selection of other shops selling jewellery, clothing, books, etc.

 Showers, Salon & Spa